SMILEY4/ktor-openapi-tools/docs/openapi/getting_started.md

 8. Response body types are specified, with automatic schema generation.
 9. The handler block contains standard Ktor route logic and remains unchanged from non-documented routes.

+Type information from the documentation DSL is automatically converted to OpenAPI schemas.
+Schemas can be defined locally ( inline with usage) or globally (in the plugin configuration).
+The plugin uses [schema-kenerator](https://github.com/SMILEY4/schema-kenerator) to generate its schemas from kotlin classes and supports.

 **Structure of a generic documented Route:**

 ```kotlin